The mulch depth was consistent, the edging looked sharp, and the cleanup made the whole property feel cleaner right away.

 BEST FIT

-This page owns the cleanup-first, edge-recovery, and seasonal-reset work that makes a property look maintained again when the layout is still worth keeping.
+This page owns the cleanup-first, edge-recovery, and seasonal-reset work that helps homeowners tell the difference between a smaller reset, a standard bed refresh, and a broader property-wide upkeep visit when the layout is still worth keeping.

-Closest current proof for cleanup, edge recovery, and maintenance-led finish standards.
+Closest exact-match proof for cleanup, edge recovery, and maintenance-led finish standards.

 Support proof for cleanup, light pruning, and bringing structure back to overgrown beds.